 If you intend to treat dog diarrhea, be wary of psyllium-based products that contain other laxatives alongside psyllium.
 These will worsen your pet’s diarrhea to potentially dangerous levels.
 If severe, watery diarrhea leads to dehydration and malnutrition in dogs.
 To be safe, stick with Metamucil products with no artificial flavorings, sweeteners, or other laxative ingredients.

 Psyllium-based products like Metamucil have prebiotic effects.
 But why are psyllium products able to work as prebiotics as well as laxatives?
 Studies show that psyllium is a soluble dietary fiber that is also non-digestible.
 Because psyllium is resistant to digestion by the body, it nourishes intestinal bacteria and helps them to grow instead.
-As a result of bacterial fermentation, the psyllium also increases the production of short-chain fatty acids, which are good for colonic health.
-Overall, prebiotics give your dog’s gastrointestinal tract a boost that might just help them to overcome mild constipation!
+As a result of bacterial fermentation, psyllium also increases the production of short-chain fatty acids, which are good for colonic health.
+Overall, prebiotics boost your dog’s gastrointestinal tract, which might just help them overcome mild constipation!